kluchey/OMG/pages/MTH1W___4___1 Mathematical Modelling.md

 						- *Answer.* $x=23$
 	- Complete this next one on your own.
 (Unfold the next section to see the rest of this question)
-		- Cooper has a weirdly large number of tooth brushes. collapsed:: true
+		- Cooper has a weirdly large number of tooth brushes.
-			- If we add 5 more to Cooper's amount and then double it, we get the size of Finn's significantly larger collection of tooth brushes. collapsed:: true
+			- If we add 5 more to Cooper's amount and then double it, we get the size of Finn's significantly larger collection of tooth brushes.
-				- Even more impressive is Lucas's collection which is ten times larger minus one tooth brush, which he recently lost in a freak tooth whitening incident.
+				- Even more impressive is Lucas's collection which is ten times larger minus one tooth brush, which he recently lost in a freak tooth whitening incident in .
 		- If together, Cooper, Finn, and Lucas have 1305 tooth brushes, how many tooth brushes must Cooper have?
-- ## Action
+- ## Action #.v-self-border
 	- Here's a question from #EQAO in 2024.
 How would you model it using Algebra?
 		- ![image.png](../assets/image_1748394775799_0.png){:height 287, :width 278}
 	- This is a question from #EQAO in 2023.
 How would you model it using Algebra?